google/codeworld/web/help/GuideUnit1.md

 above.

 !!!
 Tip
-    Parentheses always come in pairs, and are used like a ring around the arguments to a function.
-The name of the function, at the beginning, adds a handle to that ring, forming something like a frying pan.
+    Parentheses always come in pairs and are used like a ring around the arguments to a function.
+Picture the name of the function at the beginning adding a handle to that ring, forming something like a frying pan.

     ![](cw-frying-pan.png)

-    Go over some programs you've written up to this point, and see if you can see the frying pans for every function that's used.
+    Go over some of the programs you've written up to this point and see if you can see the frying pans for each function that you've used.

 ### Exploring available functions

-How you can use a function in your code depends on its domain and range.
+Determining how you can use a function in your code will depend on its domain and range.
-There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this:
+There's a short notation that's useful for saying what the domain and range of a function are, and it looks like this

 ~~~~~
 drawingOf :: Picture -> Program